 The Interim Provisions for the Administration of Internet Publishing, jointly issued by the GAPP and the MIIT and becoming effective in August 2002, require entities that engage in internet publishing to obtain approval from the GAPP.
 Pursuant to the provisions, "internet publishing" refers to the act of online spreading of articles, whereby the internet information service providers select, edit and process works created by themselves or others and subsequently post such works on the internet or transmit such works to the users' end through internet for the public to browse, read, use or download.
+Beijing Perusal and another entity in our group have obtained the Internet Publication Licenses.
 Baidu Netcom is in the process of applying for the Internet Publication License.
-We have an entity in our group that holds an Internet Publication License, which is valid from November 2011 to November 2016.
-Another entity in our group is also in the process of applying for the Internet Publication License.